Active and Passive Voice Usage in Academic Writing

 Students usually ask themselves “What are the major differences between active and passive voice usage?”
 “When should each voice be used?”
 “Are there any specific rules when to utilize passive voice?”

-Writing essay seems to be an easy task, but when it comes to the choice of vocabulary and the voice of verb, students usually make a number of mistakes.
+Writing essay seems to be an easy task, but when it comes to the choice of vocabulary and the voice of verbs, students usually make a number of mistakes.
 It does make a difference which voice you choose since it determines intonations, focus of the sentence, your personal emphasis, etc. Moreover, there is a significant interdependence between the state and the action of the verb, which students have to take into account while working on sentence structures.
 Students underestimate the importance of proper grammar usage in each academic paper.
 They think that if the content is just what professor demands, they will get a good grade.
 However, multiple grammar mistakes can cause a grade deduction because grammar flaws influence one’s comprehension of the content.
-Therefore, if you wish to get the best grade for your essay, term paper, thesis, etc., make sure you understand what active voice, noun-verb agreement, and other means.
+Therefore, if you wish to get the best grade for your essay, term paper, thesis, etc., make sure you understand what active voice, noun-verb agreement, and other aspects mean.

 What Makes Active/Passive Voice Different?